kreely/mquickjs/README.md

 property keys are internalized (unique).

 Strings are internally stored in UTF-8 (instead of 8 or 16 bit arrays in QuickJS).
-Surrogate pairs are not stored explicitly but still visible when iterating thru 16 bit code units in Javascript.
+Surrogate pairs are not stored explicitly but are still visible when iterating thru 16 bit code units in Javascript.
 Hence full compatibility with Javascript and UTF-8 is maintained.

-C Function can be stored as a single value to reduce the overhead.
+Any C Function can be stored as a single value to reduce the overhead.
 In this case, no additional properties can be added.
 Most standard library functions are stored this way.